-Chronic Obstructive Pulmonary Disease (COPD) prevalence across BNSSG (Bristol, North Somerset, and South Gloucestershire) is rising, as it is across England.
+Cases of Chronic Obstructive Pulmonary Disease (COPD) are rising throughout BNSSG (Bristol, North Somerset, and South Gloucestershire), as they are throughout England.
 With lung disease in the UK costing a staggering £11 billion a year, Public Health England data shows that within BNSSG, emergency COPD admissions are within the highest 5% in the UK.
 To improve patient safety and reduce emergency admissions this project aims to rapidly adopt and use digital remote monitoring technology to support the growing challenges and costs associated with COPD.

 What are we doing?